vaishavs/Functional-Programming-CPP/01_intro/01_intro.md

   return (n == 0) ?
 1 : (n * fac(n-1));
  }
 ```
  And assuming we want to filter odd factorials and sort them in descending, in imperative programming, this takes up a lot of steps and intermediate states, making the code error-prone and hard to read and debug.
 Functional programming simplifies this by eliminating intermediate states.
 This also means there is a signiicant overhead on the hardware.
-Using functional programming is a trade off between performance and correctness.
+Using functional programming is a trade-off between performance and correctness.
 Fortunately, C++ is not a pure functional language, so it has the best of both worlds.
 We can only use it where it makes sense.

 ## The building blocks
 The way functional programming is used in C++ is to write building blocks using regular imperative-style code, and compose those blocks using functional paradigms.
 These building blocks are efficient, and the composed structure is easy.
 In C++, 3 things are composed in particular:
 1. Algorithms
-2. 2.
-Functions
+2. Functions
-3. 3.
-I/O
+3. I/O

 ### Composing algorithms
 Consider a problem statement, where we have to find the biggest magnitude of an odd integer in the list [3, 0, 2, -1, 5, -7, 8].
 In the regular imperative programming, it would look something like this: